isomerpages/mci-scai/_scai-questions/SCAI Question 3.md

 Success requires coherence and integration of governance structures and regulatory measures across multiple dimensions.
 These should ideally encompass different sectors and regulatory remits, various points of intervention across the AI lifecycle and AI value chains, different types of regulatory tools, and several levels of governance (municipal, national, regional, and international/global).

-In order to achieve this integration, and to do so with legitimacy, it is important that processes of designing governance structures and regulatory measures are inclusive of perspectives of the diverse groups in society whose interests are at stake and whose expertise can help identify solutions, including users, businesses, policymakers, civil society, and academia.
+In order to achieve this integration, and to do so with legitimacy, it is important that processes of designing governance structures and regulatory measures are inclusive of perspectives from the diverse groups in society whose interests are at stake and whose expertise can help identify solutions, including users, businesses, policymakers, civil society, and academia.

 Legitimacy also depends on ensuring checks and balances, enforcement and accountability mechanisms, as well as the prevention of abuses of power by those who deploy and use AI.